Open-Broadway-Data/static-website/about/about.md

 <div class="warning-msg">
   <i class="fa fa-warning"></i>
-  Because our objective now included demographic data, we took extra precautions in building our data platform – to protect peoples' privacy and safety.
+  Because our objective now included demographic data, we took extra precautions in building our data platform – to protect people's privacy and safety.
 </div>

 By winter of 2021, *(~12 months after the project started)*, our partners at